travelingcircusofurbanism/website/posts/ehime/senjo/en.md

 # Senjo: the cost of losing Japanese marginal villages

+_This essay was written by Leo Porte, who researches the revitalisation of marginal villages in Japan.
+He has generously shared some of his research findings, which elucidate the importance of understanding rural areas just as much as cities._

+---

 Abandoned houses slowly collapsing as conquered by vegetation, bamboo groves taking over the man-shaped woods, wild boars devastating the very last paddy fields, and hordes of monkeys constantly raiding the precious tomato greenhouse of M. Ito, the sixty-eight-year-old youngest inhabitant of the area.
 At first, the village of Senjo might look like any Japanese [marginal village](https://en.wikipedia.org/wiki/Genkai_sh%C5%ABraku) of the 19th century.

 Located in the mountainous area of Saijo in Ehime Prefecture on the island of Shikoku, the village presents rare singularities and a unique history.
 Established by descendants of the [Heike clan](https://www.japantimes.co.jp/community/2019/08/25/our-lives/island-festival-steeped-history/#.XkfzsCM9jIU) seeking refuge after their defeat at the battle of Dan-no-ura in the 12th century, the village was originally composed of 2,500 stonewall terrace paddy fields erected five hundred years ago.
 Spreading over one thousand hectares, from which the name of the village 千町 ("thousand city") originates, this manmade landscape might be the largest example of its kind in Japan. **Regardless of its uniqueness, the village remains largely unknown even to the very inhabitants of Saijo city located no more than 10 kilometers away, as if the descendants of the exiled Heikei warriors are still in hiding.**